holysnippet/pico_eth_doc/README.md

 ![alt text](https://github.com/holysnippet/pico_eth_doc/blob/main/images/magjack.png "Magjack integrated Ethernet transformer")

-The other components are standard passive.
-You can buy them or desolder them if you have access to "electronic waste".
+The other components are standard passives.
+You can buy them or desolder them if you have access to electronic waste.

 <a name="tro"></a>
 ## Hardware troubleshooting guide